17th November 2011, 01:47 PM

 “Nonsense, I’m going right now whether you come with me or not!”

 Flash immediately walked towards the town gate, fully determined to explore the lake.
 Chaos sighed knowing just what he’d do next.
 He and Flash had been best friends for so long, it had become customary not to abandon the other, no matter how stupid their plan.
-Chaos started walking as fast as he could right after his friend as he yelled, “Wait up, I’m coming too!”
+Chaos started walking as fast as he could and yelled, “Wait up, I’m coming too!”
 With that small decision their lives were to change drastically, whether for the good or better, only time would tell.

 Re: A Trainer's Life (tentative title)